 - What can you do with your body that you are proud of?

-- What special talents do you have that make you a star?
+- What kinds of thing might make you a star?

-3. Tell students that they will spend some time exploring all the special shapes and sizes of the students in their class.
+4. Explain to students that they will explore the special shapes and sizes of the students in their class.
 Divide the students into small groups and assign an adult to work with each group.
 Have the adults help each student create a body tracing of their unique shape and size on a sheet of butcher paper.

-OPTION: If there is not enough adult supervision to create a body tracing for each student, have students create a collage instead.
-Cut out multicolored paper shapes of different sizes in advance, and direct students to glue them on to a sheet of construction paper in a configuration that reflects their unique body shape and size.
+Note: If you do not have enough adults to supervise the body tracing for each student, have students create a collage.
+Cut out multicolored pieces of paper in advance, and direct students to glue them on to a sheet of construction paper in a configuration that reflects their unique body shape and size.

-4. After all of the tracings are complete, invite students to decorate their bodies using the materials prepared in step #1.
-If possible, take a photo of each student’s face—or have students bring one in from home—and affix it to the appropriate spot on his or her tracing.
+5. After all of the tracings are complete, invite students to decorate their body tracings using the materials prepared in step #1.
+If possible, take a photo of each student’s face—or have students bring one in from home—and affix it to the appropriate place on each tracing.
 Hang the completed body tracings around the classroom and take the class on a tour of all the bodies.
 As you tour around, allow each student a few moments to describe what is special about his or her body.

-5. Conclude the activity by reminding students that our different shapes and sizes make us each unique and special.
-Reinforce that it is important to take care of our bodies by eating healthy foods and being active, and that what counts most is not what our bodies look like on the outside, but what kind of person we are on the inside.
+6. Remind students that our different shapes and sizes make each of us unique and special.
+Reinforce that it is important to take care of our bodies by eating healthy foods and being active.
+What counts most is not what our bodies look like on the outside, but what kind of person we are on the inside.

-1. If teasing or bullying based on body size has occurred among your students, use the body drawings created in the lesson above to remind students that each of us is special, and that making fun of our differences is wrong (but don’t make teasing an issue if does not come up naturally).
-Have students draw pictures of or role play ways to respond constructively to teasing that they might experience, as well as ways to be a good friend to others who are the targets of teasing and bullying.
+1. If teasing or bullying based on body size has occurred among students, use the body drawings to remind students that each person is special, and that making fun of someone’s differences is wrong.
+Do not make teasing an issue if does not come up naturally.
+Note: You may also want to ask students to draw pictures of ways to respond constructively to teasing that they might experience.
+They may also want to show ways to be a good friend to others who are the targets of teasing and bullying.

-2. Talk with students about loving their bodies through healthy eating.
-Introduce the basic food groups and help students to make as distinction between "growing" foods (foods that help your body to grow in a healthy way) and “sometimes” foods (foods that we eat less often because they are not as healthy).
-Have students bring in magazine pictures or actual food wrappers/containers that reflect the various categories above, and create collages that can be displayed to reinforce "taking care of our special bodies.”
+2. Talk with students about caring for their bodies through healthy eating.
+Introduce the five basic food groups (fruits, vegetables, grains, proteins, and dairy) and help students to make distinctions about "growing" foods (foods that help your body to grow in a healthy way) and “sometimes” foods (foods to eat less often because they are not as healthy).
+Have students bring in magazine pictures or actual food wrappers/containers that reflect the categories above.
+Guide them in creating collages to reinforce "taking care of our special bodies.”